 2030 Agenda: 17 Sustainable Development Goals (SDGs)

-The Sustainable Development Goals (SDGs) of 2030 Agenda are more than just topics that deal with climate protection measures.
-They cover different aspects for people’s lives on our globe in order to remedy the grievances of this world.
+The Sustainable Development Goals (SDGs) of the 2030 Agenda are more than just topics that deal with climate protection measures.
+They cover different aspects of people’s lives on our globe and seek to remedy the climate grievances of this world.
+The effects of climate change will hit the poorest countries the hardest.

 Planting trees supports various UN goals

-The number one reason forests are cut down is poverty.
+The primary reason people cut down forests is poverty.
 Families sell timber to feed themselves.
-Planting trees counteracts this fact.
+Planting trees counteracts this problem.
 Tree projects create jobs that lead to sustainable livelihoods.
-The effects of climate change will hit poor countries the hardest.
+Terrestrial and aquatic life cycles (e.g., through mangroves) are of crucial importance.
+The conservation of our natural ecosystems, biodiversity, and maintenance of global stability, are key concerns.

 Climate change is one of the most pressing issues of our time.

-The global average temperature is currently 1° Celsius (= 33,8° Fahrenheit) higher than in pre-industrial times.
-The last four years have been the warmest times since we began documenting temperature records in 1880.
-The CO2 concentration in our atmosphere is rising rapidly, increasing by 146 percent compared to pre-industrial times.
-As a result, the ice in the poles and in the glaciers around the world is melting.
+The average global temperature is 1° Celsius (33.8° Fahrenheit) higher than in pre-industrial times.
+The last four years have been the warmest since we began documenting temperature records in 1880.
+Atmospheric carbon dioxide (CO2) concentration is rising rapidly by 146 percent compared to pre-industrial times.
+As a result, the ice on the poles and in the glaciers around the world is melting.
 In the past 25 years, 3 trillion tons of ice have melted.
 This amount corresponds to 150 tankers fully loaded with ice driving past us on the motorway every second.

-As a result of climate change, there are more frequent landslides, floods, hurricanes, periods of drought and heat, heavy rains and storm surges.
-These natural occurrences destroy houses and crops.
-People are losing their homes and their food supplies.
-About 21.5 million people are forced to leave their homes and flee every year due to the effects of climate change.
-This is similar to all Australia’s residents moving to another country at the same time.
-Not only people are being forced out of their habitat, but also animals and plants are affected by global warming and threatened with extinction.
+Climate change has caused more frequent landslides, floods, hurricanes, drought, heatwaves, heavy rains, and storm surges.
+These extreme events destroy people’s homes, crops, and food supplies.
+Every year, about 21.5 million people flee from their homes due to the effects of climate change.
+This occurrence is similar to all Australia’s residents moving to another country at the same time.
+Climate change also affects animals and plants, which may become extinct eventually.

-Between 1998 and 2017, climate change was responsible for damages amounting to almost $ 2.3 trillion.
-Around 1.3 million people have died during this time as a result of climate-related disasters.
-Yet more than $ 100 billion is invested in fossil fuels than in climate protection.
+Between 1998 and 2017, climate change caused damages amounting to almost $2.3 trillion.
+About 1.3 million people have died during this time because of climate-related disasters.
+Yet, the world invests more (over $100 billion) in fossil fuels than in climate protection.